Ongoing Survey Work Dams Pipes and Culverts Storm Drains Stormwater Devices Waterways

-The stormwater system is made up of natural and man-made infrastructure that help carry stormwater through the city to local stream, creeks, and rivers.
+The stormwater system is made up of natural and man-made infrastructure.
+It carries stormwater through the city to local stream and rivers.
+This helps:

 We oversee 39 dams in Raleigh.
 This includes inspecting and maintaining low- and high-hazard dams that are located on City, public, or private property.